danielk56/Multivariate_Final_Report/README.md

 states.
 Considering that Vermont is much less populated than the other outliers, I hypothesize that this might be due to the large elderly population, but this point could use more exploration.

-To read on Cluster and Factor Analysis, please look at the PDF in the repo.
+To read on Cluster and Factor Analysis, please look at the PDF in the repository.

 ## Conclusions and Discussion: